RTEMS/rtems-docs/c-user/task_manager.rst

 .. index:: floating point

+.. _TaskFloatingPointConsiderations:

 Floating Point Considerations
 -----------------------------

+Please consult the *RTEMS CPU Architecture Supplement* if this section is relevant on your architecture.
+On some architectures the floating-point context is contained in the normal task context and this section does not apply.

-Creating a task with the ``RTEMS_FLOATING_POINT`` attribute flag results in additional memory being allocated for the TCB to store the state of the numeric coprocessor during task switches.
-This additional memory is *NOT* allocated for ``RTEMS_NO_FLOATING_POINT`` tasks.
+Creating a task with the ``RTEMS_FLOATING_POINT`` attribute flag results in additional memory being allocated for the task to store the state of the numeric coprocessor during task switches.
+This additional memory is **not** allocated for ``RTEMS_NO_FLOATING_POINT`` tasks.
 Saving and restoring the context of a ``RTEMS_FLOATING_POINT`` task takes longer than that of a ``RTEMS_NO_FLOATING_POINT`` task because of the relatively large amount of time required for the numeric coprocessor to save or restore its computational state.

 Since RTEMS was designed specifically for embedded military applications which are floating point intensive, the executive is optimized to avoid unnecessarily saving and restoring the state of the numeric coprocessor.
-The state of the numeric coprocessor is only saved when a ``RTEMS_FLOATING_POINT`` task is dispatched and that task was not the last task to utilize the coprocessor.
-In a system with only one ``RTEMS_FLOATING_POINT`` task, the state of the numeric coprocessor will never be saved or restored.
+In uniprocessor configurations, the state of the numeric coprocessor is only saved when a ``RTEMS_FLOATING_POINT`` task is dispatched and that task was not the last task to utilize the coprocessor.
+In a uniprocessor system with only one ``RTEMS_FLOATING_POINT`` task, the state of the numeric coprocessor will never be saved or restored.

 Although the overhead imposed by ``RTEMS_FLOATING_POINT`` tasks is minimal, some applications may wish to completely avoid the overhead associated with